Algorithms and Theory for Supervised Gradual Domain Adaptation

 \paragraph{Comparison with multiple source domain adaptation} The setting of multiple source domain adaptation neglects the temporal structure between training domains.
 Our results are comparable while dropping the requirement of simultaneous access to all training domains.
-Our result suffers from the same order of error with respect to the Rademacher complexity and from the VC inequality with supervised multiple source domain adaptation (MDA) \citep{wen2020domain}.
-However, for MDA, the error of a classifier $h$ on the target domain also relies on the average error of $h$ on training domains.
-We note that in comparison our results scales with the averaged error of the best classifier on the training domains.
+Our result suffers from the same order of error with respect to the Rademacher complexity and from the VC inequality with supervised multiple source domain adaptation (MDA) \citep{wen2020domain}, which is $O\left( \sum_{t}\alpha_t( \ell_{h_T}(X_t, Y_t) + \mathfrak{R}(\mathcal{F}) \right)$, where $\sum_t \alpha_t = 1, \alpha_t > 0, \forall t$ and $\mathfrak{R}(\mathcal{F})$ being the Rademacher complexity.Taking the weights $\alpha_t = \frac{1}{T}$, the error of a classifier $h$ on the target domain similarly relies on the average error of $h$ on training domains.
+We note that in comparison our results scale with the averaged error of the best classifier on the training domains.

 While we defer the full proof to the appendix, we now present a sketch of the proof.